 Are You Nearing Retirement?
 What Should You Do With the Building?

-As we tell our clients, “You only have one shot at selling the commercial asset” that has supported your business, in some cases for twenty or more years and you only have one shot at cashing in if you chose to sell it.
-Unfortunately, sometimes market conditions or the asset class might not be as strong or as desirable at the time, dampening the prospects for a big return.
+As we tell our clients, “You only have one shot at selling the commercial asset”.
+Unfortunately, sometimes market conditions or the asset class might not be as strong or as desirable when nearing retirement.
+This can dampen the prospects for a big return.
 Here are a few things to consider if you are at this crossroads in your work life:

-In the past twelve months we have worked with seven different business owners to dispose of their commercial real estate assets.
+In the past twelve months, we have worked with seven different business owners who were nearing retirement.
+We helped them dispose of their commercial real estate assets.
 From architects to cab companies we can help you make sense of the best “next step” for your commercial real estate to maximize the return on your investment.

 Tartan Properties Commercial is a leader in Northern Virginia commercial real estate sales and leasing since 1973.
 Call our office today for more information on the 1031 Exchange process and opportunities to acquire triple net investments that pay you rent every month.